Cutlery-Drawer/simh/doc/i650_doc.rst

 (room for 10K cards),
 then writes the destination files.
 Therefore,
-there is no problem on using same file name as source and destination.
+there is no problem on using same filename as source and destination.

 Examples
 ........